ayepRahman/ERC-1155-dota2-collectibles/README.md

 ## Motivation

-I'am an avid gamer who love playing dota2 and buying their items on marketplace.
-The issues i find, it a challenge to invest and liquidify my digital asset.
+I'm an avid gamer who love playing dota2 and buying their items on the marketplace.
+The issues I find, it a challenge to invest and liquidity my digital asset.
 DApp like cryptokitties inspire me to create this simple project.
-Here i want to create a simple project that lets ANY users (for now) to create a non-fungible-token using the new ERC1155.
-User will need to install metamask to use this project for signing a transaction.
-User will be able to see the list of newly create NFT items.
+Here I want to create a simple project that lets ANY users (for now) to create a non-fungible-token using the new ERC1155.
+The user will need to install metamask to use this project for signing a transaction.
+The user will be able to see the list of newly create NFT items.
-They will also able to buy item on the platform.
+They will also able to buy an item on the platform.

 ## ERC-1155 Metadata URI JSON Schema